Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 You can also consider other options, including:

-Paying off the Car
+Keeping the Car Loan

 A Chapter 7 Bankruptcy Attorney Can Offer Advice and Guidance